abullard/configuration_files/README.md

 Checkout the branch for you operating system.
 Look for the most recent `working_DDMMYYY` tag.
 Checkout that commit, & run the installer.
 You'll probably have to fix some errors here and there.

+*There are tradeoffs with this approach, and I choose not to rectify them ATM.*

 ### Setup

 ```bash